piegope/doc/docs/content/en/server/installation/registration/register-free-server-license.md

   order: 20
   description: Register your {{ en.DVLS }} free license via the {{ en.DVLS }} web interface.
 ---
-After Devolutions Server has been installed and launched for the first time, you are prompted to enter a serial.
-To activate the free edition, click the ***Activate the Free Version*** button to immediately access Devolutions Server with a free license.
+After {{ en.DVLS }} has been installed and launched for the first time, you are prompted to enter a serial.
+To activate the free edition, click the ***Activate the Free Version*** button to immediately access {{ en.DVLS }} with a free license.